budhh/MathQuizMaker/README.md

 1. As a user, I want to be able to save the number and type of questions produced as a preset.
 2. As a user, I want to be able to load a preset.

+# Phase 4

+## Task 2
+The Problem Class is fully robust with ProblemTest checking for pass/fail exceptions.